Low-Resolution Editing is All You Need for High-Resolution Editing: Introduction

-To address the task defined in our work, we propose \methodname.
-Editing a high resolution image requires an optimization formulation that preserves both semantics and fine-grained details.
-This can be facilitated by leveraging the strong performance of existing low-resolution image editing methods~\cite{liu2025step1x-edit, GoogleNanoBanana, zhu2025kv}.
+To address the task defined in our work, we propose \emph{\methodname}.
+Editing a high resolution image requires an optimization that preserves both semantics and fine-grained details.
+This can be facilitated by leveraging the strong performance of existing low-resolution image editing methods~\cite{liu2025step1x-edit, comanici2025gemini, zhu2025kv}.
 Under this view, the central challenge of the task becomes clear: how to faithfully transfer the fine-scale details of the high-resolution source image into the edited result.
-Our intuition is that this objective can be achieved by exploiting the generative priors learned by pretrained diffusion models~\cite{rombach2022high, podell2023sdxl, esser2024scaling}, which are known to produce perceptually plausible edits.
+Our intuition is that this objective can be achieved by exploiting the generative priors.
+Specifically, we constrain optimization to the sampling process of the pretrained generative models~\cite{rombach2022high, podell2023sdxl, flux2024}, implicitly enforcing the generative prior as a structural constraint that ensures plausible results.